-Situated on a low plateau overlooking the banks of the Sor, Lempaut is a predominantly agricultural commune.
-Beautiful buildings and castles, (including Padiès, a remarkable construction with Renaissance facades) are witness of a past steeped in history.
+Situated on a low plateau overlooking the banks of the River Sor, Lempaut is a predominantly agricultural community.
+Beautiful buildings and châteaux (including Padiès, a remarkable building with Renaissance facades) bear witness to a past steeped in history.

 In the 17th century, public utility buildings were erected, the church was enlarged and a presbytery was built.